 Electric Youth is a collection of vibrant, feel-good pieces attempting to weave together introspective narratives and stories of each exhibiting artist on what it takes to truly thrive in this era.
 Electric Youth examines notions of youthful resilience, continuously moving forward, and the philosophy of creating viral positive energy through art.

 The title Electric Youth came from the 80's song by Debbie Gibson.
-The curator's notes for this exhibition was written with this playlist on repeat.
+The curator's note for this exhibition was written with this playlist on repeat.

 Juert Asejo’s The Beauty of Destruction No. 49 (2020)

 24 x 36 inches, oil on wood pannel